 The miniature depicts Ottoman-era şerbet seller at a stall.

-Istanbul, as the capital of the Ottoman Empire, provided the natural stage for şerbet’s most refined expression.
-The palace cooks blended local fruits, flower essences, and spices with rare ingredients brought from across the empire and beyond.
+As the Ottoman capital, Istanbul was the stage for its most sophisticated expression.
+Palace cooks blended local fruits and flower essences with rare spices brought from across the empire.

-This is not to say that this refreshment was confined to the court.
-It was equally a drink of the people, stirred in everyday homes, shared with neighbors, and served at weddings, religious festivals, and family gatherings.
+Yet, this refreshment wasn’t confined to the court.
+It was equally a drink of the people, stirred in homes, shared with neighbors, and served at weddings and religious festivals.

 An 1838 illustration of men in a sherbet store in Athens, depicting various costumes and an attendant serving a customer.